amd/Quark/docs/source/onnx/appendix_full_quant_config_features.rst

    -  **ConvertAvgPoolToDPUVersion**: (Boolean) If True, the global or kernel-based Average Pooling operation will be converted to DPU version when SimulateDPU is True.
 The default is True.
+   -  **ConvertClipToDPUVersion**: (Boolean) If True, the Clip operation will be converted to DPU version when SimulateDPU is True.
+The default is False.
    -  **ConvertReduceMeanToDPUVersion**: (Boolean) If True, the ReduceMean operation will be converted to DPU version when SimulateDPU is True.
 The default is True.